black-sheepp/AI-talkingdocs/README.md

 ## Introduction

-My project is a PDFChat application built using ReactJS, Vite Framework, MongoDB for data storage, JWT for user authentication and authorization, and Node.js with Express.js for the backend.
+My project is a PDFChat application built using ReactJS Vite Framework, MongoDB for data storage, JWT for user authentication and authorization, and Node.js with Express.js for the backend.
 It also utilizes various libraries and tools for efficient development, including dotenv for environment variable management, Langchain and its vector store for language processing, Multer for file uploads, and Axios for making requests to the backend.
 The project is styled with Tailwind CSS and Shadcn Framework for a sleek user interface.

 ## Technologies Used